debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 SQLite has a Sessions extension that tracks changes to a database and produces a compact binary changeset.
 This is the closest SQLite equivalent to PostgreSQL's logical replication.

-The Sessions extension must be compiled into SQLite explicitly — it is not enabled by default in most distributions.
+The Sessions extension must be compiled into SQLite explicitly.
+It is not enabled by default in most distributions.
 It must be attached to an open connection on the same process that is writing, just like the hook.
 It is not observable from an external process reading the file.

 ## Drawbacks of the Chosen Approach